zcash/halo2/book/src/design/circuit/gadgets/sinsemilla/note-commit.md

   $\DiversifiedTransmitPublic$, $\rho$, and $\psi$ (or else the prover could witness multiple equivalent inputs to $\SinsemillaCommit$).

-Some of these constraints are implemented with reusable circuit gadgets.
-We define a custom gate controlled by a pair of selectors $(q_{\NoteCommit,1}, q_{\NoteCommit,2})$ to hold the remaining constraints.
-We will need to witness 40 separate variables in a single region, so we use two selectors that we activate on adjacent rows, in order to limit the required rotations to the set `[Rotation::prev(), Rotation::cur(), Rotation::next()]`.
+Some of these constraints are implemented with a reusable circuit gadget,
+$\ShortLookupRangeCheck$.
+We define custom gates for the remainder.
+Since these gates use simple boolean selectors activated on different rows, their selectors are eligible for combining, reducing the overall proof size.

 ## Message piece decomposition